amul047/todo-app-with-azure-k8s/README.md

 * Adding authentication and authorisation
 * Moving database credentials to secrets
 * Use messaging instead of polling to decrease infrastructure costs
+* Update helm deploy to deal with dependant deployments
+  * SQL database server is currently managed
+  * API to read items is currently on managed Azure Container Service